 Prediction generation: Feed the preprocessed data into the loaded model to carry out inference tasks.
 Depending on the task, generate predictions such as classification labels, text generation, or sequence tagging [1].

-Techniques for deploying models in production.
+Techniques for deploying models in production

 Deploying NLP models in production environments involves several key considerations: